Overview

 • Best for: contact center analytics, complaint triage, churn prediction

-Learn more about the differences: Emotion Analysis vs Sentiment Analysis and see how Alterna CX applies emotion analysis alongside sentiment.
+Learn more: Emotion Analysis vs Sentiment Analysis and see how Alterna CX applies emotion analysis alongside sentiment.

 Sentiment analysis is powerful but not perfect.
 Common challenges include: